-The SS Mont Blanc was the second ship to enter the harbor and headed towards Bedford on the Dartmouth side.
+The SS Mont-Blanc was the second ship to enter the harbor and headed towards Bedford on the Dartmouth side.
 Captain Mackey spotted the SS Imo when she was about 0.75 miles away and fired one blast to signal to the other captain that the Imo was in his path and that he had the right of passage, but the Imo responded with two blasts.
 To avoid a collision, Mackey ordered his crew to stop the engine and swing slightly to the starboard side, but the captain of the Imo had also halted the engine, and their momentums pushed both ships directly onto each other.
-The collision itself was not severe, but resulted in a fire aboard SS Mont-Blanc.
+The collision itself was not severe but resulted in a fire aboard SS Mont-Blanc.
 The fire grew out of control and caused an explosion approximately twenty minutes later.

 The explosion destroyed all structures within a radius of 0.5 miles.
-The disaster produced a powerful blast wave which radiated from the point of explosion at 3,300 feet/second at a temperature of 5,000°C. White-hot iron-metal debris fell upon Dartmouth and Halifax.
+The disaster produced a powerful blast wave that radiated from the point of the explosion at 3,300 feet/second at a temperature of 5,000°C. White-hot iron-metal debris fell upon Dartmouth and Halifax.
 The barrel of Mont-Blanc’s forward gun melted away and was thrown about 3.5 miles.
 The shock wave from the explosion traveled at almost 23 times the speed of light.
 A tsunami formed as a result of the explosion and carried SS Imo to the shores of Dartmouth.
 The Tsunami also wiped out the Mi’kmaq First Nations community, which had lived in the Tufts Cove region for generations.
-The blast killed 1,600 individuals immediately, and other 400 people later, while injuring a total of 9,000.
+The blast killed 1,600 individuals immediately and other 400 people later while injuring a total of 9,000.